NRCan-IETS-CE-O-HBC/HTAP/doc/HTAP-input-and-output.md

     }

 <a name="choice-definition"></a>
-### The HOT2000.choice file
+### The choices file (`my_evaluaton.choices`)
-The .choice file contains a token-value list that defines the option that HTAP should use for each attribute.
-The syntax for each is TOKEN : VALUE, and comments are denoted with a exclamation mark (!).
+The `.choices` file contains a token-value list that defines the option that HTAP should use for each attribute.
+The syntax for each is TOKEN : VALUE, and comments are denoted with a exclamation mark (`!`).
 Entries in the choice file must obey the following rules:
 - Each token must match one of the attributes in the .options file
 - Each value must match on of the options given for that attribute in the .options file
 - `NA` values instruct the substiture-h2k.rb script to leave the associated data in the .h2k file alone – that is, whatever inputs were provided when the file was created in HOT2000 will be used in the HTAP simulation.